kapawlak/temp_lab_host/Courses/6/BL/lab3.md

 **$R$** is the resistance of the resistor measured, as noted above, in units called “ohms,” which are also symbolized by the upper-case Greek letter omega $(\Omega)$.

-In words, Ohm&rsquo;s law states that “the voltage V across the ends of a resistor R, and the current I flowing through this resistor, are proportional.”
+In words, Ohm's law states that “the voltage V across the ends of a resistor R, and the current I flowing through this resistor, are proportional.”
 If the potential difference across a resistor is set at 1 volt, and if a current of 1 amp is measured in the resistor, then its resistance is determined to be 1 ohm.